Boxplots

 axis.text.y = element_blank())

-Modify the values for height = agrument and see how they affect the point distribution on the y-axis.
+Modify the values for height = argument and see how they affect the point distribution on the y-axis.
 Remember, the y-axis has no meaning here, so the heights of the points are random and not representative of any element of the data.
 Just the position on the x-axis is meaningful.

-We can add a color to fill the boxes by telling R to fill the bars with a specified color either using a built in color from R or using a hex code for colors .
+We can add a color to fill the boxes by telling R to fill the boxes with a specified color either using a built in color from R or using a hex code for colors .

 gf_boxplot(~x,